 Sales Technologies: Closing the Generation Gap

 While we totally understand these apprehensions, the fact is, age isn’t really a factor in whether or not a sales rep will be able to successfully use sales order management technology.
-In fact, it can be an advantage.
+In fact, it can be an advantage—especially when they're equipped with an order entry app for iPad.

 Sales Technologies for Every Generation